sudipta08/node-js-concepts/js-core-concepts.md

-var x = 10; -> space is allocated in memory for holding value 10 and x points to this memory location var y = x; -> another space is allocated in memory for holding value 10 and y points to this location var m = {} -> space is allocated in memory for holding an empty object var n = m; -> n still points to theme location that m points to
+var x = 10; -> space is allocated in memory for holding value 10 and x points to this memory location var y = x; -> another space is allocated in memory for holding value 10 and y points to this location var m = {} -> space is allocated in memory for holding an empty object var n = m; -> n still points to the location that m points to

 Higher order functions - which accept function as arguments or return them.